JingMatrix/ChromeXt/README.md

 A valid UserScript fails if the following two conditions hold _at the same time_:

-1. The matched website has disabled `script: 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
+1. The matched website has disabled `script-src 'unsafe-eval';` by [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP);
 2. The script size is nearly 2M.

 To deal with this extremely rare case, one should